Senate of Iran

-The Senate (مجلس سنا) was the upper house legislative chamber in Imperial State of Iran from 1949 to 1979.
-A bicameral legislature had been established in the 1906 Persian Constitutional Revolution but the Senate was not actually formed until after the Iran Constituent Assembly, 1949, as an expression of Shah Mohammad Reza Pahlavi's desire for more political power.
-The Senate was filled mainly with men who were supportive of the Shah's aims, as intended by the Shah.
-Half of the sixty seats in the senate were directly appointed by the Shah, fifteen represented Tehran, and the rest were elected from other regions.
+The Senate (مجلس سنا) was the upper house legislative chamber in the Imperial State of Iran from 1949 to 1979.
+A bicameral legislature had been established in the 1906 Persian Constitutional Revolution but the Senate was not actually formed until after the 1949 Constituent Assembly election, as an expression of Shah Mohammad Reza Pahlavi's desire for better distribution of power.
+Half of the sixty seats in the senate were directly appointed by the Shah, and the other half were directly elected, fifteen represented Tehran, and the rest were elected from other regions.